So Are Your Prospective Partners Thrown To The Wolves?

 I pray that your prospects are thrown to the wolves rapidly.
 If they do not qualify for your precious time.
 What you should be doing is looking to disqualify people as quickly as possible.

-Why should you look to disqualify people rapidly and have them thrown to the wolves?
+Why should you look to disqualify people rapidly and throw them to the wolves?

 Throw Out A Challenge